Egg are one of my favorite foods.

 My favorite way to make them is in the Instant Pot.
 If you don’t have an Instant Pot, see the stovetop directions below.

-How to make hard boiled eggs in the Instant Pot:
+How to make hard boiled eggs in

 IT’S EASY!
 Pour 1 cup water in your Instant Pot and place the trivet at the bottom of your Instant Pot.
 Carefully place a dozen eggs on the trivet in a single layer.